 Advisory Vote on Executive Compensation.
-[According to the Company's proxy statement for the Annual Meeting,] although the vote is non-binding, assuming that a quorum is present, approval of the advisory vote on the compensation of the Company's named executive officers requires the affirmative vote of a majority of the votes cast by the holders of shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
-[The Company has indicated that] abstentions will have the same effect as a vote against this proposal, but broker non-votes will have no effect on the proposal.
+According to the Company's proxy statement for the Annual Meeting, although the vote is non-binding, assuming that a quorum is present, approval of the advisory vote on the compensation of the Company's named executive officers requires the affirmative vote of a majority of the shares of Common Stock present and entitled to vote either in person or represented by proxy at the Annual Meeting.
+The Company has indicated in its proxy statement that abstentions will have the same effect as a vote against this proposal.
+The Company has also indicated in its proxy statement that broker discretionary voting is not permitted, and broker non-votes will have no effect on the outcome of the election of directors.

 Ratification of the Appointment of Registered Public Accounting Firm.
-[According to the Company's proxy statement for the Annual Meeting,] assuming that a quorum is present, approval of the ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 requires the affirmative vote of a majority of the votes cast by the holders of shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
-[The Company has indicated that] abstentions will have the same effect as a vote against this proposal, but broker non-votes will have no effect on the proposal.
+According to the Company's proxy statement for the Annual Meeting, assuming that a quorum is present, approval of the ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 requires the affirmative vote of a majority of the shares of Common Stock present and entitled to vote either in person or represented by proxy at the Annual Meeting.
+The Company has indicated in its proxy statement for the Annual Meeting that abstentions will have the same effect as a vote against this proposal.
+The Company has also indicated in its proxy statement for the Annual Meeting as follows: (i) broker discretionary voting is not permitted with regards to this proposal if JDS1 delivers its proxy materials to your broker, bank, or other nominee on your behalf; (ii) if JDS1 does not provide you with a GOLD proxy card or voting instruction form, your broker, bank or other nominee will be able to vote your shares with respect to this proposal, and broker non-votes will not be applicable; and (iii) broker non-votes will have no effect on the outcome of this proposal.